hiyin/scopeplus/README.md

 ![logo](./screenshots/logo.png)

-Scope+ is a modern, scalable and novel web application framework developed as a community resource which serves as a generalized single-cell atlas portal archictecture.
+Scope+ is developed as a community resource which serves as a modern, scalable and generalized single-cell atlas portal archictecture.

 Scope+ is the architecture applied to 5 Million single-cell immune and blood cells data with realization in Covidscope web portal (https://www.covidsc.d24h.hk/).